-Breyer’s expected retirement renews focus on potential replacements
+Breyer’s retirement renews focus on potential replacements

 Biden promised during his presidential campaign that he would put a Black woman on the Supreme Court at the first opportunity.
 Relatively few Black women serve as federal appellate judges, the traditional springboard for the Supreme Court.
 Biden in his first year has chosen eight Black women for those courts, expanding his own pool of possible picks.
 (Five of the eight have been confirmed.)

-“As long as I can remember, people have looked upon the D.C. circuit as being the second-most powerful court in the country,” Clyburn said as he spoke about Childs.
+“As long as I can remember, people have looked upon the D.C.
+Circuit as being the second-most powerful court in the country,” Clyburn said as he spoke about Childs.
 “People have long said that it is kind of the training grounds for the Supreme Court.”

 Biden decries ‘unrelenting assault’ on voting rights in S.C. graduation address at Clyburn alma mater

-Biden has already interviewed Jackson, meeting with the judge as part of her D.C. circuit nomination process last year, though nomination veterans say it is rare for a president to personally interview candidates for judgeships lower than the Supreme Court.
+Biden has already interviewed Jackson, meeting with the judge as part of her D.C.
+Circuit nomination process last year, though nomination veterans say it is rare for a president to personally interview candidates for judgeships lower than the Supreme Court.
 The president does not appear to have spoken with Childs, according to her nominee questionnaire.

 The Childs decision was an unexpected one for Washington’s tightknit legal community and advocacy groups that widely believed Childs was poised to fill an opening on the U.S. Court of Appeals for the 4th Circuit, which reviews cases from her home state of South Carolina.